akshata29/entaoai/README.md

 * [Redis Search](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-redis-modules#redisearch)
 * [Pinecone](https://www.pinecone.io/learn/pinecone-v2/)
 * [Cognitive Search Vector Store](https://aka.ms/VectorSearchSignUp)

+## Contributions

+We are open to contributions, whether it is in the form of new feature, update existing functionality or better documentation.
+Please create a pull request and we will review and merge it.

 ### Note

->Adapted from the Azure OpenAI Search repo at [OpenAI-CogSearch](https://github.com/Azure-Samples/azure-search-openai-demo/),  [Call Center Analytics](https://github.com/amulchapla/AI-Powered-Call-Center-Intelligence), [Auto Evaluator](https://github.com/langchain-ai/auto-evaluator) and [Edgar Crawler](https://github.com/nlpaueb/edgar-crawler)
+>Adapted from the repo at [OpenAI-CogSearch](https://github.com/Azure-Samples/azure-search-openai-demo/),  [Call Center Analytics](https://github.com/amulchapla/AI-Powered-Call-Center-Intelligence), [Auto Evaluator](https://github.com/langchain-ai/auto-evaluator) and [Edgar Crawler](https://github.com/nlpaueb/edgar-crawler)